 Simpson religion alums are currently engaged in a wide variety of roles, serving the community and the world.

-Miranda Knake Kracke (2010) switched her religion minor to a major toward the end of her junior year.
+Miranda (2010) switched her religion minor to a major toward the end of her junior year.
 After graduation, she earned a Master of Social Work degree from UNI (2012), and now works as a forensic interviewer for Allen Child Protection Center.
 Miranda writes, “My senior research project for my religion major about using the spiritual as part of the healing process for sexual abuse survivors translated into my graduate work and my job.
 The writing skills stressed in my religion courses as well as presenting my papers have helped me write reports and speak in front of others.
 Every day I work with people of all ages, backgrounds, and religions, and the discussions and assignments from my religion classes helped me as I entered the social work field.”

 Miranda volunteered with Best Buddies during her time at Simpson and also worked at ChildServe in Johnston.
 “These experiences were instrumental in my desire to continue advocating for those who have special needs.”

 Our alums often return to campus to visit with current students or attend lectures.
-Several alums attended the 2012 Matthew Simpson Lecture and post-lecture reception with Dr. Anatanand Ramachan.
-In November, alums were among the attendees at the annual Senior Presentations.
+Several alums attended the 2014 Matthew Simpson Lecture and post-lecture reception with Dr. Victoria Barnett.